vanarok/awesome-android-desktop/readme.md

 - [Super Productivity](https://super-productivity.com/) - is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 <!-- END CONTENT -->

+- [Termux](https://f-droid.org/fr/packages/com.termux/) - is an Android terminal emulator and Linux environment app that works directly with no rooting or setup required.

+- [MPV](https://f-droid.org/packages/is.xyz.mpv) - is a video player for Android based on libmpv.

+## Termux cli apps with android integration

+- [ani-cli](https://github.com/pystardust/ani-cli) - a cli to browse and watch anime.

 ## Follow

 <!-- list people worth following on social sites (Twitter, LinkedIn, GitHub, YouTube etc.) -->